Transparent Financial Planning Near Woodbury, MN

 New Horizons operates primarily on a subscription-based and flat-fee planning model.
 Most clients pay a predictable, recurring planning fee that is not tied to the size of their portfolio or to any product transaction.
 This creates a clear, stable foundation for an ongoing planning relationship.

-Where a client need is identified through the planning process, such as a life insurance requirement uncovered during a retirement income or estate planning review, New Horizons can handle product implementation in-house.
-This means clients do not need to be referred to outside parties when a planning-driven product need arises.
+Where a client need is identified through the planning process — such as a life insurance requirement uncovered during a retirement income or estate planning review — New Horizons can handle product implementation in-house.
 The firm may earn commissions on such products, which are disclosed in full as required by regulatory obligations.

 For clients who want their investment assets directly managed, an optional AUM-based fee is available and disclosed separately.
-Clients who prefer to manage their own brokerage accounts are equally welcome and receive ongoing investment guidance and strategy as part of their planning relationship.
 Asset management is never a prerequisite for comprehensive financial planning.

 The Distinction That Matters